Ro5s/Startup-Starter-Pack/README.md

 # Startup Starter Pack
 Collection of model legal documents for typical startup setup and fundraising needs.
+See also ["Starters" Guide (WIP)](https://startup-starter-pack.gitbook.io/starters/).

 Listed resources should include (as available):